 For example, you could create custom packaging that advertises your food delivery service, such as printed stickers or napkins.
 Launch merchandise like branded t-shirts and socks, turning your biggest fans into walking advertisements for your business.
 Engage with posters on local community centers and message boards.
 Try out flyers or mailers that land in your customer's' mailboxes, reminding them that getting delicious food delivered could be as easy as checking the mail.

 Speaking of mail, you can also build an email mailing list for customers who are interested in hearing more from you.
 Ask customers to sign up for emails on your website or with a paper form at your location, and send out periodic newsletters with menu updates and reminders that you offer food delivery.
 Aim to send out at least one email a month and remember to vary the content enough to keep it interesting.
+Learn more about this critical channel by downloading the free Ultimate Guide to Restaurant Email Marketing.

 To get creative, think about who would be ideal delivery customers and market your offerings at places where they might be.
 For example, if your business is in a family-friendly community, target parents by advertising at daycares, swimming pools, local online parenting forums, and more.